Our beautiful Unity Kitchen – Mai te ihi o te rā is now open!

 We welcome donations of quality fabrics, machines and equipment.
 Home sewers and corporate groups are very welcome to come and sew with us, to learn or teach new skills.

 Every year, our little farmers grow hundreds of sunflowers.

-Project Sunshine Aotearoa creates beautiful spaces and plantings throughout New Zealand and provides food for our bees and other pollinators.
+Project Sunshine Aotearoa creates beautiful plantings of sunflowers throughout New Zealand and provides food for our bees and other pollinators.